AndrewJBateman/angular-animated-list/README.md

 * Routing module allows user to navigate between Home and About pages.
 * Item is added to an existing list of Programming Items.
 * Angular FormBuilder used to create a simple form.
-* RxJS BehaviousSubject used: A Subject that requires an initial value and emits its current value to new subscribers
+* RxJS BehaviourSubject used: A Subject that requires an initial value and emits its current value to new subscribers
 * Angular Forms Module: Implements a set of directives and providers to communicate with native DOM elements when building forms to capture user input.

 ## :camera: Screenshots